 Garden Hose

 One example that almost everybody has experienced is when the thumb is placed at the end of a garden hose.
 The water’s velocity increases when you place your thumb over the water, introducing a decrease in the hose cross-section.
 The pressure increases over the smaller surface area, while the narrow flow then creates a vacuum in the water.
-The fluid’s kinetic energy increases results in a pressure decrease.
+The fluid’s kinetic energy increases resulting in a pressure decrease.

 Wind in Urban Areas